-From the first four first episodes, which I binged-watched, of course, “ Love and Death” is the superior offering and likely to become the definitive media version of the events that unfolded on Friday the 13th of June 1980, four weeks to the day after the release of the movie “The Empire Strikes Back” which plays an essential part in the story.
+From the first four episodes, which I binged-watched, of course, “ Love and Death” is the superior offering and likely to become the definitive media version of the events that unfolded on Friday, June 13, 1980, four weeks to the day after the release of the movie “The Empire Strikes Back” which plays an essential part in the story.

-- she has the house of her dreams in the beautiful, clean, and safe Dallas suburb of Wylie.
+- She has the house of her dreams in the beautiful, clean, safe Dallas suburb of Wylie.

-- she has the husband of her dreams (an excellent Patrick Fugit) who is cute in a geeky sort of way and has a Ph.D. in electrical engineering with links to the burgeoning space shuttle program.
+- She has the husband of her dreams (an excellent Patrick Fugit), who is cute and geeky and has a Ph.D. in electrical engineering with links to the burgeoning space shuttle program.

-- and she has a bunch of equally close-knit and accomplished friends whose social lives revolve around the choir at their Sunday Methodist church services.
+- She has many equally close-knit and accomplished friends whose social lives revolve around the choir at their Sunday Methodist church services.

-It is at a church volleyball game that Candy literally collides with Allan Gore (Jesse Plemons).
-She falls to the ground and, as he helps her up, she has an epiphany: she is attracted to him despite his being overweight with a bad haircut.
-HE SMELLS Of SEX she tells her best friend played by Krysten Ritter and, although warned by her departing pastor played by Elizabeth Marvel she still proceeds but in typical Candy fashion.
-First, she tells Allan matter-of-factly how she feels about him and then after many meetings over lunch and making out an in-depth list of do’s and don’ts, they begin their affair in December 1978.
+At a church volleyball game, Candy collides with Allan Gore (Jesse Plemons).
+She falls to the ground, and as he helps her up, she has an epiphany: she is attracted to him despite his being overweight and having a bad haircut.
+HE SMELLS Of SEX; she tells her best friend, played by Krysten Ritter, and, although warned by her departing pastor, played by Elizabeth Marvel, she still proceeds in typical Candy fashion.
+First, she tells Allan matter-of-factly how she feels about him, and then after many meetings over lunch and making out an in-depth list of do’s and don’ts, they began their affair in December 1978.

-Jesse Plemons and Lilly Rabe are also very impressive as Allan and Betty Gore.
+Jesse Plemons and Lilly Rabe also impress as Allan and Betty Gore.
 With Betty’s history of depression and angry outbursts, it at least makes sense that Allan would seek solace during those illicit afternoons in Candy’s arms.

-Because she was the victim, Betty does not get the attention and shaded character study that Olsen gives to Candy.
-Rabe, however, does wonders with her relatively small part investing her character with little touches of humor despite Betty’s generally sour disposition.
-She makes a lasting impression on the viewer and, when Betty is killed on that fateful day, you grieve for her.
+Because she is the victim, Betty does not get the attention and shaded character study Olsen gives Candy.
+However, despite Betty’s generally sour disposition, Rabe does wonders with her small part, investing her character with a bit of humor.
+She makes a lasting impression on the viewer, and when Betty is killed on that fateful day, you grieve for her.